 Talk about challenges whilst being focused on something else.

 The best way to discuss an event without giving it undue attention is to open the natural doors of communication and talk about it while focused on something else.
 Try sorting the laundry basket together or sweeping the floor.
 Talking to your children while engaged in another task has been the way parents have offered support to their children for millennia.
 To chat while doing something with your child is to create an environment that transcends minor difficulties and offers support in a natural way that helps children learn to bounce back from disappointments.

 So when it comes to the question of how to teach your child resilience, understand that disappointments and even disasters are an integral part of life, no matter how hard and frankly horrible those experiences may be or how much we’d like to enjoy life without them.
 After all, what’s important is not just how often you fall but how often you get back up.
 For an article about how to stop being a hovering parent, click here.
-For more parenting help, click here.
+Visit Annie’s page for parenting help.